This fall walk scavenger hunt is a fantastic way to enjoy a fun activity with your kids.

 Plus, you’ll receive emails with ideas, resources, and encouragement to make life and learning fun 🙂

-What Fall-themed nature prompts would you add to this printable scavenger hunt?
+What other fall items would you add to this printable scavenger hunt?
 Share your ideas in the comments area below.

 Wishing you and your kids tons of fall outdoor fun!